Principles for Sustainable Insurance

 For more information please see:

-• Principal risks – investment risk management (page 33)
+- Principal risks – investment and liquidity (page 30)

 Principle 2